Cardinals’ Wainwright goes on IL with strained hamstring

-MIAMI — St. Louis Cardinals right-hander Adam Wainwright has been placed on the 10-day injured list, and the team is awaiting a determination of the severity of his left hamstring strain.
+MIAMI — St. Louis Cardinals right-hander Adam Wainwright has been placed on the 10-day injured list with a mild left hamstring strain, and the team is hoping he’ll miss only one start.

 The 37-year-old Wainwright was hurt running out a double in the fifth inning of Sunday night’s loss at the Cubs.
-He returned to St. Louis for evaluation while the Cardinals flew to Miami for a three-game series.
+He returned to St. Louis while the Cardinals flew to Miami for a three-game series, and he’ll be re-evaluated in a week.

 Manager Mike Shildt said Monday he hadn’t decided who will take Wainwright’s turn in the rotation Friday at the Mets.
 Right-hander Ryan Helsley was recalled from Triple-A Memphis after being optioned there Sunday.